Lotus Sutra: Chapters 2–9

 The Buddha tells a story about a past Buddha called Mahābhijñājñānābhibhū, who reached awakening after aeons under the Bodhi tree and then taught the four noble truths and dependent origination.
 At the request of his sixteen sons, he then taught the Lotus Sūtra for a hundred thousand eons.
-His sons proceeded to teach the sutra.
+His sons proceeded to teach the sūtra.
 The Buddha then says that these sons all became Buddhas and that he is one of these.

 The Buddha also teaches a parable about a group of people seeking a great treasure who are tired of their journey and wish to quit.
 Their guide creates a magical illusory city for them to rest in and then makes it disappear.
 The Buddha explains that the magic city represents the "Hinayana Nirvana", created merely as a rest stop by the Buddha, and the real treasure and ultimate goal is Buddhahood.